vetronics/vetronics/README.md

 ## 👋 About Me

-I am Vetronics, a Junior Systems analist & Infrastructure Specialist with a deep passion for technology, robotics, telecommunications, and server systems.
+I am Vetronics, a  Junior system analyst & Infrastructure Specialist with a deep passion for technology, robotics, telecommunications, and server systems.
 I am preparing to study cybersecurity at ITS to further expand my technical expertise.
 My interests include everything about technical engineering, and my skills reflect my dedication to hands-on problem solving and innovative system solutions.

 ---